wsmartf/nlp-projects/README.md

 146/215 = 0.679 | 146/505 = 0.289 | 59.32% | 0.406

-The performance of the LSTM model was worse than the one of the FFNN model.
+The performance of the LSTM model was worse than that of the FFNN model.
 The dimensions of the trained model were only 64, which may have been too small to achieve the learning task.
 Increasing the dimensions to 512 would likely improve performance.
 In addition, another limitation that can be found is overfitting.
 LSTMs are easily susceptible to overfitting, this can be seen in Figure 4 above, where near the twentieth epoch, the testing perplexity begins to uptick.
 This is an indication of overfitting because the training dataset continues to improve but the validation dataset starts to degrade.
 We don't use any other regularization techniques except dropout regularization.

 ## Part 3: Performing Fakes Detection on the Blind Testing Dataset